 You’ve decided that it may be time to apply for U.S. citizenship, but you also realize that your green card is expired.
 You’ve heard that you can’t apply for citizenship with an expired green card.
 Worse yet, the cost to renew your card and then apply for citizenship is too much.

-The USCIS fees to renew a green card are currently $450.
-Then, the USCIS fees to apply for naturalization are currently $680.
-That’s $1,130 in fees to do both.
+Currently, the USCIS fee to renew a green card is $540.
+Then, the USCIS fee to apply for naturalization is currently $725.
+That’s $1,265 in fees to do both.

-For most people, this cost is a barrier to applying for U.S. citizenship with an expired green card.
+For some people, this cost may be a barrier to applying for U.S. citizenship with an expired green card.
 But it’s not mandatory to renew an expired green card before applying for citizenship.

 Apply for Citizenship… Even with an Expired Green Card